Hunting composite vector resonances at the LHC: naturalness facing data: Acknowledgements

 \section{Acknowledgements}

-\textit{Unam, quae Lycios fidumque vehebat Oronten, ipsius ante oculos ingens a vertice pontus in puppim ferit: excutitur pronusque magister volvitur in caput; ast illam ter fluctus ibidem torquet agens circum, et rapidus vorat aequore vortex.
-Adparent rari nantes in gurgite vasto:} Riccardo Rattazzi, whose constant organised supervision was essential for completing this paper; Roberto Contino, who carefully read the manuscript and was always available for stimulating discussions; Francesco Riva, who is especially thanked by D.G. for teaching him how to repair flat bike tires and by D.L. for useful comments on the manuscript; Andrea Thamm, whose constant moral support and useful suggestions during the various stages of completion of this work are acknowledged by D.G.; Kohei Kamada, who helped D.L. with the $\texttt{Mathematica}$ plotting functions; Tommaso Coletta, Benjamin Audren and Sasha Monin, who are excellent physicists and table tennis players; finally, Lorenzo Vitale, D.G.'s PhD-mate, who shared with D.G. his undeniable passion for particle phenomenology.
+We thank Riccardo Rattazzi, Roberto Contino and Francesco Riva, who carefully read the manuscript; Andrea Thamm, whose constant support and useful suggestions during the various stages of completion of this work are acknowledged by D.G.; Kohei Kamada, who helped D.L. with the Mathematica plotting functions.
 D.G. is supported by the Swiss National Science Foundation under contract 200020-150060.
 D.L. acknowledges support by the China Scholarship Foundation.